empicano/aiomqtt/docs/guides.md

 > [!WARNING]
 > Try to avoid overlapping subscriptions (e.g., subscribing to both `ducks/#` and `ducks/louie/status`).
 Some brokers deliver matching messages once, others deliver them once per matching subscription.
 If overlap is unavoidable, subscription identifiers can help you route messages reliably.

+> [!NOTE]
+> Setting the `max_qos` parameter in the subscription to `QoS.AT_MOST_ONCE` means that the broker downgrades all messages to your client to QoS=0.
+Setting it to `QoS.AT_LEAST_ONCE` means that the broker downgrades QoS=2 messages to QoS=1.
+Setting `max_qos` to `QoS.EXACTLY_ONCE` (the default) means that messages are delivered at the QoS level with which they were published.

 ### Receiving messages with QoS=1

-Messages sent with QoS=1 and QoS=2 must be acknowledged by the receiver.
-Unlike most other MQTT clients, aiomqtt gives you full control over message acknowledgments.
-This allows you to ensure that messages are processed and/or persisted before acknowledgment, and let's you fine-tune how your code applies backpressure.
+Messages sent with QoS=1 and QoS=2 must be acknowledged by the receiver. aiomqtt gives you full control over message acknowledgments.
+This allows you to ensure that messages are processed and/or persisted before acknowledgment, and lets you fine-tune how your code applies backpressure.

 > [!IMPORTANT]
-> If you don't acknowledge QoS=1 and QoS=2 messages, the broker will stop sending new messages after reaching the `receive_max` limit (backpressure kicks in).
+> If you don't acknowledge QoS=1 and QoS=2 messages, the broker will stop sending new messages after reaching the `receive_max` limit (flow control).

 We acknowledge QoS=1 messages with PUBACK: